ane/ane.github.io/_posts/2016-03-17-imprecision-and-abstraction.md

 When approaching abstractions, for educational purposes, it is sometimes easier to think of analogies or similes.
-We can conceptualize the idea of functors of "procedures" that operate on things inside "boxes", or we can study relational algebra using Venn diagrams.
+We can conceptualize the idea of functors of "procedures" that operate on things inside "boxes", or we can study relational algebra using Venn diagrams.<!--break-->

 These analogies are dangerous, because they are vague.
 Formalisms leave no room for interpretation because they are exact not whimsically, but because of the pervasive imprecision of the human mind.